mtdias/graphene-java-api-stack/logging-plugin/docs/use-case.md

 ## **Use Case**
-This use case is ideal to initialize Java projects with Spring Boot and gradle or maven with _logging_ support.
+This use case is ideal to initialize Java projects with Spring Boot and logging support, being able to provide options to choose Gradle or Maven as a build tool.

 It's possible to apply this plugin in an application of type APP, making use of StackSpot CLI, with the command:
 ```bash